percona/pxb-docs/docs/restore-individual-tables.md

 # Restore individual tables

 Percona XtraBackup can export a table that is contained in its own .ibd file.
-With Percona XtraBackup, you can export individual tables from any *InnoDB* database, and import them into Percona Server for MySQL with XtraDB or MySQL 8.0.
-The source doesn’t have to be XtraDB or MySQL 8.0, but the destination does.
+With Percona XtraBackup, you can export individual tables from any InnoDB database, and import them into Percona Server for MySQL with XtraDB or MySQL 8.1.
+The source doesn’t have to be XtraDB or MySQL 8.1, but the destination does.
 This method only works on individual .ibd files.

 The following example exports and imports the following table: